NoobishSVK/fm-dx-webserver/README.md

 - 🌐 **Web-Based Control:** Access and control your TEF6686 / F1HD receiver from any device with a web browser.
 - 📻 **FM DXing:** Enhance your FM DXing experience with a user-friendly web interface.
 - **Cross-Platform:** You can run this on both Windows and Linux servers along with xdrd.
+- **Tuner control:** Control your FM tuner on the go.
+Phone?
+Tablet?
+No problem.

 ##  Features to be added
-- **Tuner control:** Currently the tuner info is read only, however in the near future you will also be able to control via password authentication.
+- **Password authentication:** Currently anyone can control the tuner.
+In the near future, we will implement password authentication, by default all the data will be read-only.
 - **Low-latency streaming**: Currently planned as a feature similar to WebSDRs to provide a zero-delay audio using your browser.
 - **Pre-compiled app version**: Currently planned right after finishing the low-latency streaming feature.